fanartie/arthur-do-it-right/redux/index.md

 ### _We should NOT reload the whole "Main" when clicking on single person!_

-How to fix it? if we really want to use the "list" at the "Main".
+How to fix it? if we really want to reference the initState "list" at the "Main".

 Simply use "store.getState()" to load the data.